psychemedia/island-storynotes/mackerel.md

 ...

-On Saturday morning laat seversl wsggons and carts came into our town laden with mackerel , two fishermen named Bright and Wheeler, having caught upwards of 25,000 on the preceding eveniug in Chale Bay.
-At first they wsre sold at a penny each, but, by the middle of the day, two dozen could be obtained for a shilling, and towards tbe evening three dozen a shilling.
+On Saturday morning last several waggons and carts came into our town laden with mackerel , two fishermen named Bright and Wheeler, having caught upwards of 25,000 on the preceding evening in Chale Bay.
+At first they were sold at a penny each, but, by the middle of the day, two dozen could be obtained for a shilling, and towards the evening three dozen a shilling.

 ...